tbgitoo/USDX/COMPILING.md

   Current Linux distributions do not offer the C API.
 * `--with-opencv-cxx-api`: Use OpenCV's newer C++ API.
   Required for webcam support under Linux, but requires OpenCV to be present at both build time as well as runtime.
-* `--host=x86_64-w64-mingw64`: Specifically for cross-compiling to Windows 64 bit in mingw (uses the fpc crosscompiler ppcrossx64, if available, for windows 64 as there is no native fpc for this as yet
+* `--host=x86_64-w64-mingw64`: Specifically for cross-compiling to Windows 64 bit in mingw (uses the fpc crosscompiler ppcrossx64, if available, for windows 64 as there is no native fpc for this as yet.
+To force cross compiling, use
+* `--host=x86_64-w64-mingw64` .
+This should work, otherwise add `--build=x86_64-w64-mingw32`.
+For reasons of dll compatibility, you stand a better chance for crosscompiling to windows 45 from mingw64.exe than from msys2.exe or mingw32.exe

 ## Compiling on Linux using flatpak-builder